Franciscan Ceramics: 1934–1939

 After the successful introduction of Franciscan Ware to Gladding, McBean & Co.’s products, Mary K. Grant in 1936 became a paid employee as Lead Stylist and Manager of the Glendale plant’s design department.
 Mary Grant designed many of the shapes and patterns for Franciscan Ware.
 The company also purchased shape and pattern designs from contract designers, which would either be used or adapted by Mary Grant for use in the various Franciscan Ware lines of dinnerware and art ware.
+The popular Coronada tableware with its distinctive swirl pattern and "sculptural feel" was introduced in1937.
 To sell and market the dinnerware, the company first used the trade name of Franciscan Pottery.
 Later deciding the word “pottery” denoted an inferior product, the company changed the trade name to Franciscan Ware.

 In 1937, Max Compton transferred from Gladding, McBean & Co.’s Lincoln Plant to the Glendale Plant to work on Franciscan Ware glazes, and by 1939 he took over the development the company’s glazes for all of their ceramic products.
 In an article for Popular Ceramics, Norris Leap wrote, “He produced glazes for art ware that possibly never could have been equaled by either moderns or ancients … One of them is an oxblood red used on large decorative bowls and vases.
 He experimented with that glaze in odd moments over a period of a dozen or fifteen years.
 The color comes out in the kiln.
 By control of heat he controlled the behavior of the coloring.
 Another unique glaze he produced was a Persian blue, a turquoise blue with pebble effect.
 Those were just two glazes of thousands he produced.”

 Gladding, McBean & Co. acquired Catalina Clay Products on Catalina Island in 1937.
 Production of Catalina pottery was moved to the Glendale plant with the shapes being integrated into the company's art ware and dinnerware lines.
 Gladding, McBean & Co. continued to use the trademark Catalina Pottery for art wares.